 Pursuing a career in music won’t be simple.
 You’ll have to struggle to get your name out there and you might face a lot of rejection.
 However, if this is your passion, then you’d be a fool not to pursue it.

 If you live and breathe music, then majoring in music in college is certainly the way to go.
-When you spend day in and day out studying something you’re passionate about, then you’re sure to enjoy your time in college and achieve the best that you can.
+We hope these 5 things to know before pursuing a college degree in music have been helpful.
+When you spend the day in and day out studying something you’re passionate about, then you’re sure to enjoy your time in college and achieve the best that you can.

 Article submitted by Lizzy Weakley, a freelance writer based in Colombo, OH.